vectordotdev/timber-elixir/README.md

 ---

 Still logging raw text?
-Timber is a complete, high-quality, *structured* logging solution that you can setup in minutes.
+Timber is a complete *structured* logging solution that you can setup in minutes.
 It goes beyond traditional log management by focusing on data quality and modern developer experiences.

-High quality logs, [a modern beautiful interface](https://timber.io), simple setup, zero-maintenance, 6-month retention, and sane prices are just a few of the differences Timber offers.
+High quality logs, [a modern beautiful interface](https://timber.io), simple setup, zero-maintenance, 6-month retention, and sane prices are just a few of the benefits Timber offers.

 To learn more, checkout out [timber.io](https://timber.io) or the